Giulia Salemi

-Giulia Salemi (born 1 April 1993 in Piacenza, Emilia-Romagna) is an Italian-Iranian television presenter and model.
+Giulia Salemi (born 1 April 1993) is an Italian television presenter and model.

-Early life and career
+Early life

-She was born in Piacenza to the Italian policeman Mario Salemi and the Iranian beautician Fariba Tehrani, who separated in 2009.
-She studied at the high school of human sciences and attended Economics at the Università Cattolica del Sacro Cuore, in the Piacenza branch.
-She was attracted from a very young age to the world of entertainment, she made her debut as a model.
-She embarked on a television career, she leaves her studies after a year.
+She was born in Piacenza to Italian policeman Mario Salemi and Iranian beautician Fariba Tehrani, who separated in 2009.
+She studied at the high school of human sciences and pursued a degree in Economics at the Università Cattolica del Sacro Cuore, in the Piacenza branch.
+She was attracted to the entertainment world from a very young age and made her career debut as a model.
+She later embarked on a career in television, and left her studies after a year.

+Career

-The first television participation takes place in the summer of 2012, in which she participates in the fourth edition of the Veline television program.
-The following year she takes part as a competitor, winning it, in the reality show of La5 Sweet Sardinia.
-On September 14, 2014, she participates in the final of Miss Italia, where she is classified in third place and gets the national bands of Miss Sport Lotto and Miss TV Sorrisi e Canzoni.
-In February 2015 she joined Simona Ventura in the conduct of the football talent show Leyton Orient, broadcast on Agon Channel.
-In the same year she participates as a competitor paired with her mother Fariba in the fourth edition of Pechino Express, finishing in third place.
+Salemi's debut television program was in the summer of 2012, when she participated in the fourth edition of Veline.
+The following year, she competed and won in the reality TV show Sweet Sardinia on La5.
+On September 14, 2014, she participated in the finals of Miss Italia, where she came in third place.
+She has won first place in national bands of Miss Sport Lotto and Miss TV Sorrisi e Canzoni.
+In February 2015, she joined with Simona Ventura in presenting the football talent show Leyton Orient, broadcast on Agon Channel.
+In the same year, she participated as a competitor, alongside her mother Fariba, in the fourth edition of Pechino Express, finishing in third place.

-Private life
+Personal life

-The former model dated the model Francesco Monte, met during the participation in the third edition of the reality show Grande Fratello VIP: the two broke off the relationship in the summer of 2019.
-From December 2020, a sentimental story began with the model and ex velino of Striscia la notizia Pierpaolo Pretelli always inside the house of Big Brother VIP, during the fifth edition.
+Salemi dated model Francesco Monte, whom she met during the third edition of the reality TV show Grande Fratello VIP; the couple broke off the relationship in the summer of 2019.
+From December 2020, she developed a relationship with Pierpaolo Pretelli, a model and ex velino of Striscia la notizia, while inside the house of Big Brother VIP in its fifth edition.